jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 ## More Information

 The current code serves as a platform for further development.
 Additional validation can be performed by solving more benchmark problems and conducting more thorough comparisons between different locking alleviation methods. **Poisson locking** and **volumetric locking** are suppressed by using a **linear material model** and setting the **Poisson's ratio** to zero.
 The formulation can be augmented with methods such as the **Enhanced Assumed Strain (EAS)** technique to properly address these effects when present.

+The code is already ready for this, I just don't currently have the time to do it.
+Also, I was hoping to try implement ANS and EAS for FEniCSx but time is limited.